boscoguo/menus-app/README.md

 when request success, the data would be responsed from the server.

-when request fail, null would be responsed from the server.
+when request fail, unconfiguration information from the fake serve would be responsed.

 ### `npm run build`